-- a) Tank capacity : 0.5L
+- a) Tank capacity: 0.7L

-- b) High level safety cut out
+- b) High level safety cut out.

 - c) Outlet size 6mm I.D.

 - d) Maximum water temperature: 60°

-- e) Maximum noise level: 21 dB(A) at 1m

-- 10.1.5 Where the tubing from the pump is connected directly to the soil stack or waste pipe, there must always be either a waste trap after the tubing connections, or a 75mm 'U' trap formed within the tubing.
+- 10.1.5 Where the tubing from the pump is connected directly to the soil stack or waste pipe, there must always be either a waste trap after the tubing connections, or a 75mm U trap formed within the tubing.

 - 10.1.6 Where the tubing from the pump is connected to an external soil and vent stack extra care is necessary to ensure that the condense pipe could not be blocked through the condense freezing.

 - 10.1.7 The tank pump uses small bore (6mm) flexible hose which can be routed above or below doors, windows and under kitchen cabinets.

-FIGURE 11.
+FIGURE 10.
 CONDENSE PUMP